MikeHarolds/be-assignment-test/Discussion Questions/Node_js.md

 1. Efficiency: Excellent for concurrent I/O, leading to high throughput.
 2. Responsiveness: No blocking, so applications remain nimble.
-3. Scalability: Efficient resource usage for many connections.
+3. Scalability: Efficient resource usage for many connections

 **Disadvantages:**